 Attend a Concert in a Large Venue

-The Center for the Arts: This gem of a creative facility in Jackson Hole hosts a range of performing arts, lectures, events, art shows and features world-class musical performances.
+The Center for the Arts: This gem of a creative facility in Jackson Hole—which is celebrating its 15th anniversary in 2022—hosts a range of performing arts, lectures, events, art shows and features world-class musical performances.
 Local, regional and national musicians such as David Crosby and Chris Thile have appeared on stage in the Center’s theater.
+The Center was also voted the "Best Entertainment/Live Music Venue" in Jackson Hole.
 For the full schedule, visit jhcenterforthearts.org.

 Music Festivals and Outdoor Concert Series